-Telzio offers auto-provisioning (also known as zero touch provisioning) of IP phones from the major manufacturers.
-This means that you can configure IP phones without ever touching them, by only known their MAC addresses.
+Telzio offers auto-provisioning (also known as zero touch provisioning) of IP phones, including Yealink, Grandstream, Cisco, and Polycom.
+This means that you can configure IP phones via the Telzio Dashboard with just the MAC address of the device.

-Additionally, all IP phones bought from Telzio will be added to your account when they are shipped from our warehouse, allowing you to configure them before they even arrive, so all you have to do is plug them in.
+Additionally, all IP phones bought from Telzio are added to your account when they are shipped from our warehouse, enabling you to configure them before they even arrive so all you have to do is plug them in.
 This also allows you to ship phones to different locations, making the life as an IT manager much easier.

 Please note: Telzio's auto-provisioning feature is currently in beta stage.
 Please send an email to email@example.com if you would like to gain access to this feature.